Page cover

 Production Settings

 Defines the configuration for the production of this product.
-This field will only show when Production is selected as the Product Type.

 Batch Code Prefix

-An optional prefix to use when generating batch codes for this item.
+Enter an optional prefix to use when generating batch codes for this item.
 This field should contain characters only, using digits as a prefix may cause the automatic increments of production batches to be incorrect.

-Expected Yield* [required]
+Expected Yield* [required field]

 Min Yield

-The minimum amount of this product that you will produce in a single run.
+Enter the minimum amount of this product that you will produce in a single run.

 Max Yield